shuxg2017/nlp-sentiment-analysis-classification/README.md

   - activation: sigmoid
   - metrics: F1 score
 - result
-  - **in this project, we do not care about the great performance, but more insights we can draw from the model**
+  - **in this project, I do not care about the great performance, but more insights I can draw from the model**

 ## LSTM model